Keyboard shortcuts

 Platform native part

-Okay, with that plumbing, the Core part of adding a shell is complete.
-It's not a one liner, but you will only set this up once, and most likely won't touch it again, but having the ability, should you need to, is important.
+Okay, with that plumbing in place, the Core side of adding a shell is complete.
+It's not a one-liner, but you will only set it up once, and most likely won't touch it again.

 Now we can proceed to the actual shell for your platform of choice: